cmasta9/invaders/README.md

 npm install -> npm start

-The game is still unfinished at this time.
+The game is still considered unfinished, but completely playable at this time.

 Click and drag to rotate the camera.
 Double-click to shoot a low-poly ball at the aliens.
 Reload to try again on game over.